vanzasetia/social-proof-section/README.md

 ```
 git checkout -b fixingbugs
 ```
 - Now, you can start editing the files.
-Run `npm start` for the development environment.
+Run `npm start` for the development environment. `localhost:8080` for web development and `localhost:8642` for `README.md`.
 - After you have finished editing, simply run `npm run build`.
 - Add all files to staging area.
 ```